Lightbox Image

 Northeastern PA is one of the most beautiful regions to explore on foot, and it’s even better when you can bring your pup along for the adventure.
 Whether you’re looking for a peaceful walk through the woods or a challenging climb to a sweeping overlook, NEPA offers plenty of dog friendly hikes and trails where you and your four-legged hiking buddy can enjoy the outdoors together.

 Hiking with a friend makes every trail more memorable—and sometimes, the best trail companion has four paws and a wagging tail.
 If you love spending time in nature with your dog, these pet-friendly hiking spots are sure to make tails wag.
-From scenic riverbanks to mountain paths, there’s a trail for every energy level and interest.
+From waterfall hikes and scenic riverbanks to mountain paths, there’s a trail for every energy level and interest.

 We’ve rounded up the top places in NEPA to hit the trail with your dog.
 Just remember to follow posted rules, keep pets leashed and help keep the trails clean and safe for all who visit.